The City of Universal Welfare: Preparation and technique

 The technique of the painting is oil on canvas.
 Its dimensions are 198 by 335 cm (or, according to other sources, 195 x 330 cm).
 It belongs to the collection of the Kostroma State Historical-Architectural and Art Museum-Reserve (inventory number KP-21).
 It has been presented at numerous exhibitions.
 In particular, the canvas is mentioned in the catalog of the 1977 exhibition in Moscow in the "Painting" section.
 Currently, it is on display at the Romanov Museum as part of the permanent exhibition My Forgotten, Native... (the work of Efim Vasilievich Chestnyakov)".

 A painting by Efim Chestnyakov titled Fairy Tale Motif (canvas, oil, Kostroma Museum-Reserve, Inventory No. 63, restorer M. Furdik, 148 x 149 cm or 148.6 x 151.7) has survived.
-Igor Shavarinsky regarded it as "an element of a diptych on the theme of the The City of Universal Welfare" and noted significant similarities with the larger painting.
+Igor Shavarinsky regarded it as "an element of a diptych on the theme of The City of Universal Welfare" and noted significant similarities with the larger painting.
 Among the works of the artist presented at the 1977 exhibition in Moscow and the 1983 exhibition in Riga was a sketch for The City of Universal Welfare, created in watercolor on paper (size 26 x 42 cm, Kostroma Museum-Reserve, KP-2602).
 According to Shavarinsky, in this sketch the artist was exploring the right compositional solution for the painting, with a group of children, grandmothers, and grandfathers, and an angel wearing bast shoes.
 The corresponding fragment of the canvas closely mirrors the watercolor.
 Only a few characters are missing, including a large bear and a fat girl, which the artist eventually abandoned in the final painting.
 Another sketch located in the artist's album (listed as Sketch for the painting The City of Universal Welfare, album, spread, Kostroma Museum-Reserve, without inventory number) and close to the left part of the foreground of the painting (featuring two adjoining staircases, an old man with a broom, a gentleman in a top hat with a cane, and a married couple in white suits...) was presented in the book Efim Chestnyakov.
 New Discoveries of Soviet Restorers.
 In Katkova's opinion, the watercolor and the album drawing are not fully sketches for the canvas The City of Universal Welfare, but from them, the idea for the painting later developed, and their characters play an important role in the composition of the large painting.
 She noted that the watercolor and drawing do not include the temples or the "gifts and offerings" that play a key role in the final version of the painting.